trailofbits/different/README.md

 The logic is agentic: an LLM calls local Git tools (and optional GitHub API tools) in a loop to inspect commits, diffs, and related PR/issue context.
 The target assessment agent now follows a security-judge style and appends a clear verdict to each assessment's `why` field.

 ## When to use it
-- Let's assume you are doing differential fuzzing between two parsers, `A` and `B`.
-They should behave almost identically.
-In that case, running `different` might be a good idea, to ensure that recents bug/vuln fixes from codebase `A` cannot apply to codebase `B`.
+- **Differential fuzzing.** You are fuzzing two parsers, `A` and `B`, that should behave almost identically.
+Run `different` to check that recent bug/vuln fixes from codebase `A` don't apply to codebase `B`.
-- You can use this tool when doing code-review.
-That way it puts you directly into what kind of vulnerabilities exist and are being fixed by the team, and get inspiration from this.
+- **N-day hunting.** A CVE drops for library `X`.
+You have an internal fork or a similar implementation.
+Point `different` at `X` as inspiration and your codebase as target to quickly check if the same bug class affects you.
-- Agentic context.
-Give this to an agent and ask interesting questions, for instance _"could a fuzzer have found these bugs ?
-If yes, generate a harness and reproduce the bugs."_
+- **Code review.** Before reviewing codebase `B`, run `different` against a well-maintained sibling codebase `A` to see what kinds of vulnerabilities are being fixed there and get inspiration from that.
--
+- **Agentic context.** Feed the structured JSON output to another agent and ask follow-up questions, e.g. _"could a fuzzer have found these bugs?
+If yes, generate a harness."_
 ## Requirements

 The default config uses GPT-5.2 with xhigh reasonning.
 If you switch to a Claude model via `--model`, you need `ANTHROPIC_API_KEY`.